rizard1/social_link_profile/README.md

 ## Overview

-This is a first project where i submit to github also learning how to use basic github tools.
-This is not the best README that i write, but try my best to explain what this project is about and how i approach the solution.
+This is my first project submitted to GitHub, where I'm also learning how to use basic GitHub tools.
+This may not be the best README I've written, but I’ve tried my best to explain what this project is about and how I approached the solution.

 ### The challenge

-This is just a basic social links profile with multiple link buttons:
+This is a basic social links profile with multiple link buttons:

-- When the user hover over button, the green background color appear.
+- When the user hovers over a button, a green background color appears.

 ### Screenshot